tindrew/godot/modules/gdscript/README.md

 1. A [gradually typed](https://en.wikipedia.org/wiki/Gradual_typing) language.
 Type hints are optional and help with static analysis and performance.
 However, typed code must easily interoperate with untyped code.
 2. A tightly designed language.
 Features are added because they are _needed_, and not because they can be added or are interesting to develop.
 3. Primarily an interpreted scripting language: it is compiled to GDScript byte code and interpreted in a GDScript virtual machine.
 It is meant to be easy to use and develop gameplay in.
 It is not meant for CPU-intensive algorithms or data processing, and is not optimized for it.
-For that, [C#](https://docs.godotengine.org/en/stable/tutorials/scripting/c_sharp/c_sharp_basics.html) or [GDExtension](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/what_is_gdextension.html) may be used.
+For that, [C#](https://docs.redotengine.org/en/stable/tutorials/scripting/c_sharp/c_sharp_basics.html) or [GDExtension](https://docs.redotengine.org/en/stable/tutorials/scripting/gdextension/what_is_gdextension.html) may be used.

-## Integration into Godot
+## Integration into Redot

-GDScript is integrated into Godot as a module.
-Since modules are optional, this means that Godot may be built without GDScript and work perfectly fine without it!
+GDScript is integrated into Redot as a module.
+Since modules are optional, this means that Redot may be built without GDScript and work perfectly fine without it!

-The GDScript module interfaces with Godot's codebase by inheriting from the engine's scripting-related classes.
-New languages inherit from [`ScriptLanguage`](/core/object/script_language.h), and are registered in Godot's [`ScriptServer`](/core/object/script_language.h).
+The GDScript module interfaces with Redot's codebase by inheriting from the engine's scripting-related classes.
+New languages inherit from [`ScriptLanguage`](/core/object/script_language.h), and are registered in Redot's [`ScriptServer`](/core/object/script_language.h).
 Scripts, referring to a file containing code, are represented in the engine by the `Script` class.
 Instances of that script, which are used at runtime when actually executing the code, inherit from [`ScriptInstance`](/core/object/script_instance.h).

-To access Godot's internal classes, GDScript uses [`ClassDB`](/core/object/class_db.h). `ClassDB` is where Godot registers classes, methods and properties that it wants exposed to its scripting system.
+To access Redot's internal classes, GDScript uses [`ClassDB`](/core/object/class_db.h). `ClassDB` is where Redot registers classes, methods and properties that it wants exposed to its scripting system.
 This is how GDScript understands that `Node2D` is a class it can use, and that it has a `get_parent()` method.

-[Built-in GDScript methods](https://docs.godotengine.org/en/latest/classes/class_@gdscript.html#methods) are defined and exported by [`GDScriptUtilityFunctions`](gdscript_utility_functions.h), whereas [global scope methods](https://docs.godotengine.org/en/latest/classes/class_%2540globalscope.html) are registered in [`Variant::_register_variant_utility_functions()`](/core/variant/variant_utility.cpp).
+[Built-in GDScript methods](https://docs.redotengine.org/en/latest/classes/class_@gdscript.html#methods) are defined and exported by [`GDScriptUtilityFunctions`](gdscript_utility_functions.h), whereas [global scope methods](https://docs.redotengine.org/en/latest/classes/class_%2540globalscope.html) are registered in [`Variant::_register_variant_utility_functions()`](/core/variant/variant_utility.cpp).

 ## Compilation

 Scripts can be at different stages of compilation.
 The process isn't entirely linear, but consists of this general order: tokenizing, parsing, analyzing, and finally compiling.
 This process is the same for scripts in the editor and scripts in an exported game.
 Scripts are stored as text files in both cases, and the compilation process must happen in full before the bytecode can be passed to the virtual machine and run.

 The main class of the GDScript module is the [`GDScript`](gdscript.h) class, which represents a class defined in GDScript.
 Each `.gd` file is called a _class file_ because it implicitly defines a class in GDScript, and thus results in an associated `GDScript` object.
-However, GDScript classes may define [_inner classes_](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_basics.html#inner-classes), and those are also represented by further `GDScript` objects, even though they are not in files of their own.
+However, GDScript classes may define [_inner classes_](https://docs.redotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_basics.html#inner-classes), and those are also represented by further `GDScript` objects, even though they are not in files of their own.

 The `GDScript` class contains all the information related to the corresponding GDScript class: its name and path, its members like variables, functions, symbols, signals, implicit methods like initializers, etc. This is the main class that the compilation step deals with.